 Pride and Prejudice by Jane Austen

 This character-driven romantic novel explores themes of marriage, gender, and societal hierarchy as well as their place in late 18th-/early 19th-century rural England.
 Witty, irreverent, and slightly judge-y, Elizabeth Bennet, the story's protagonist, is totally ahead of her time.

 This Gothic novel follows its main characters, Heathcliff and Catherine Earnshaw, as they don't live happily ever after.
 It's a twisted, tormented love story that'll transport your mind to the moors of England in all their untamed, slightly creepy glory.

 When she bears a child out of wedlock, Hester Prynne is branded an adulterer by her Puritan community in New England and is sentenced to wear the letter A (for adulteress) on the front of her dress for the rest of her life.
 But who is the true sinner in this story—Hester or the people pointing fingers?

 Little Women by Louisa May Alcott

-Set in 19th-century Boston, Louis May Alcott's semi-autobiographical novel centers around the four March sisters—Meg, Jo, Beth, and Amy—and touches on themes of family, responsibility, and gender roles.
+Set in 19th-century Boston, Louisa May Alcott's semi-autobiographical novel centers around the four March sisters—Meg, Jo, Beth, and Amy—and touches on themes of family, responsibility, and gender roles.
 It's a light, character-driven story with a happy ending.